 • Calm your brain down before bed.
 Don’t play video games.
 Don’t watch exciting shows.
 Even if you have blue-light-blocking glasses on, that’s not going to help you calm down that type of action in your brain.

 • Try a “mind machine.”
 A mind machine is an audio-visual stimulation device.
-Basically, it actives your brain in specific ways using sound and light.
-Now, the research on this can be a bit sketchy so I don’t recognize spending oodles of money on it, unless, of course, you have oodles of money just laying around.
+Basically, it activates your brain in specific ways using sound and light.
+Now, the research on this can be a bit sketchy, so I don’t recognize spending oodles of money on it unless, of course, you have oodles of money just lying around.
 Instead, try an app for your phone.
 A pro license (inexpensive) for Mindroid on Android allows you to use your phone as a mind machine.
 (I’m sure there’s something similar for the iPhone.)
 I, personally, have found this very helpful when trying to get to sleep.
-If you try this, you might want to try it with headphones you can sleep in so you don’t have to worry about falling asleep with uncomfortable headphones in.
+If you try this, you might want to try it with headphones you can sleep in, so you don’t have to worry about falling asleep with uncomfortable headphones in.

 Bipolar Disorder and Sleep Medication — Sleep Medication Tips